-Rachel Guardiola is an interdisciplinary artist with a background in natural history preservation.
-Her practice investigates the intersection of art, science, and human curiosity to seek the unknown through lens based technology.
-Rachel has been a recipient of the Hamiltonian Gallery Artist Fellowship and Studio Residency at School 33 Art Center.
-She has exhibited internationally with List í Ljósi, Sydney College of the Arts, Dakar Biennale de l’Art Contemporain, Studio Vortex, Light City Baltimore, Artscape, Rhode Island School of Design Cenci, Washington Project for the Arts, Arlington Art Center, Ortega y Gasset Projects, Wassaic Project, and The Halide Project amongst others.
-Rachel has been an Artist in Residence at MASS MoCA, A.I.R.
+Guardiola has been a recipient of the Hamiltonian Gallery Artist Fellowship and Studio Residency at School 33 Art Center.
+She has exhibited internationally with List í Ljósi, The Wassaic Project, The Halide Project, Rhizome DC, Analog Cookbook, Ortega y Gasset Projects, Light City Baltimore, Artscape, Sydney College of the Arts, Dakar Biennale de l’Art Contemporain, Studio Vortex, Rhode Island School of Design, Arlington Arts Center, and Washington Project for the Arts amongst others.
+Guardiola has been an Artist in Residence at MASS MoCA, A.I.R.
 Gallery Governors Island, Arctic Circle Art & Science Expedition, HEIMA, Vermont Studio Center, and Atelier de Visu.
-She is currently an Instructor of Transmedia at Syracuse University.
+She is currently Faculty of Photography and Digital Media at the University of Colorado, Colorado Springs.
 She received an MFA from the Maryland Institute College of Art and BFA from the Rhode Island School of Design.
-Rachel served as an Environmental Extension Agent for Peace Corps in Senegal, West Africa where she has also been trained in agroforestry, water sanitation, environmental education, and health specific to the sub-Saharan region of the Sahel.